gradle/gradle/subprojects/docs/src/docs/release/notes.md

     Appending outputPropertyName to build cache key: destinationDir Build cache key for task ':compileJava' is 2221655c6648a7e9baf61a6234de8658

-In earlier versions of Gradle, this output was printed on the `INFO` log level.
+In earlier versions of Gradle, this output was logged on the `INFO` log level.
-This does not happen any more and the info logs should be much cleaner now when the build cache is enabled.
+This does not happen anymore and the info logs should be much cleaner now when the build cache is enabled.

 ## Promoted features